Prerequisite for High Performance

 Of course numbing our brains with alcohol isn’t the only way to “go Zombie.”

-We can numb and distract with just about anything—drugs, sex, social media, food, exercise, TV, work, drama, video games.
+We can self-medicate and distract with just about anything—drugs, sex, social media, exercise, TV, work, drama, video games, food.
 Anything to drown out that storm of uncomfortable feelings swirling below the surface.
 Whatever it takes (no matter the price) to stay in the comfort zone.

-I had the displeasure of going to Catholic school from 4th – 7th grade.
-Don’t worry, we won’t be taking any guilt trips today.
+This isn’t some black and white moral prescription, and we’re not trying to be high holy saints over here (I had the displeasure of going to Catholic school from 4th – 7th grade—don’t worry, we won’t be taking any guilt trips today).

 Think about your life.
 When do you power down the ol’ prefrontal cortex and go into mindless mode?